 Defining “radicalism” to better combat it

 The concept of “political radicalism” is multifaceted and open to multiple interpretations.
-In public discourse, the term “radical” is generally applied to movements or ideas to highlight their deviation from accepted norms, often with the intention of marginalizing them within the political system.
+In public debate, the term “radical” is generally applied to movements or ideas to highlight their deviation from the accepted norm, often with the intention of marginalizing them within the political system.

 Nicolas Lebourg, University of Montpellier